zotero/citeproc-js-server/README.md

 ### Step 3

-Now to test the server using the sampledata.json file provided in the citeproc-node sources.
+Now to test the server using the sampledata.json file provided in the citeproc-js-server sources.
 Try posting it to your server, from a separate
 console:

 ```